 - 1. Course Description: This is a basic general education course designed to give the student an understanding of the (1) cellular basis of life, (2) genetics and inheritance, (3) evolution and diversity, and (4) ecology.
 Concepts that support these areas of study are integrated throughout the course. - 2.
 Instructional Delivery: Instruction will be delivered as Units and Core Issues and will consist of a mixture of lectures/videos for note-taking and reading assignments from the textbook that accompany the lectures.
-Classroom activities and discussions will provide formative feedback and assessment.
-Summative assessment will include quizzes and exams. - 3.
+Assessment will include exams, quizzes, and homework. - 3.
 Goals of Course: This course is designed to provide students with a general understanding of how life exists at the cellular, organismal, and ecosystem levels.
 Biological theories, such as cell theory, DNA theory, the theory of evolution, the diversity of life will be explored.
 Applications for biology such as genetic engineering, preservation and conservation of biodiversity will be emphasized.
 Finally, a major goal of this course is to stimulate Scientific and Biological Literacy. - 4.
-Approved Student Learning Outcomes: - N-1: Nature of Science Outcomes - 1.1 critically examine, evaluate, and/or design scientific observation, hypothesis tests, and model construction. - 1.2 identify reputable/credible sources for biological information - 1.3 apply scientific and biological knowledge, concepts and principles to solve real-world problems.
+Approved Student Learning Outcomes:

-N-2: Biological Science Outcomes
+N-1: Nature of Science Outcomes